-Prosecutor denies misconduct, says he never believed inmate
+Judge won't sanction prosecutor over inmate tampering claim

 "There wasn't too much he told me other than how he could lower my charges if I testified against Q," the inmate testified, saying Champion promised "he'd give me a lesser charge that would get me home a lot sooner."

-Defense lawyer Alton Peterson also submitted text messages Caudle sent through a jail system urgently telling his father to get defense lawyer Darla Palmer.
+Defense lawyer Alton Peterson also submitted text messages Caudle sent through a jail system urgently telling his father to get defense lawyer Darla Palmer to come meet with him.

-Tellis's first trial ended in a hung jury and he's scheduled to be retired in September.
+Tellis's first trial ended in a hung jury and he's scheduled to be retried in September.

 Even Champion agreed Caudle's statement would be a key piece of evidence if true.

-Champion said he met with Caudle in April after the lawyer for another man convicted of sexual battery "begged" his own lawyer to go to Champion with statements about Chambers calling Tellis "Eric."
-Champion said.
+Champion said he met with Caudle in April after another man convicted of sexual battery "begged" his own lawyer to go to Champion with statements about Chambers calling Tellis "Eric."

+The prosecutor testified he was suspicious of the timing of the defense challenge because his office had days earlier turned over new witness statements to the defense, including testimony about who drove Tellis from near the crime scene to his sister's house on the night of the murder.
+Such a witness would fill in a gap in the prosecution's case.

 Chambers was found walking on the road looking like a "zombie," according to trial testimony.
 She had third-degree burns on more than 90 percent of her body when she died at a hospital in Memphis, Tennessee.